BYLAWS OF THE

 4.10 Special Meetings: Special meetings of the Board may be called by or at the request of the President or at the request of any five members of the Board, and shall be held telephonically, by video conference, or at a place reasonably accessible to all Directors as shall be specified in the notice of special meeting.

-4.11 Notice: Notice of any special meeting of the Board, including an agenda of all matters to be conducted at such meeting, shall be given by the Executive Director, upon direction of the person or persons calling the meeting, at least forty-five days prior thereto by written notice delivered personally or sent by mail, facsimile, or electronic mail to each Director at his address as shown by the records of the Corporation.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail in a sealed envelope so addressed, with postage thereon prepaid.
-If notice is given by facsimile or electronic mail, such notice shall be deemed to be delivered when the transmission has been confirmed by the facsimile machine or the sending computer.
+4.11 Notice: Notice of any special meeting of the Board, including an agenda of all matters to be conducted at such meeting, shall be given by the Executive Director, upon direction of the person or persons calling the meeting, at least forty-eight hours prior thereto by written notice delivered personally or sent by facsimile or electronic mail to each Director as shown by the records of the Corporation.
+Notice shall be deemed to be delivered when the transmission has been confirmed by the facsimile machine or the sending computer.
 Any Director may waive notice of any meeting.
 The attendance of a Director at any meeting shall constitute a waiver of notice of such meeting, except where a Director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 The business to be transacted at the meeting need not be specified in the notice or waiver of notice of such meeting, unless specifically required by law or by these rules.

 4.12 Quorum: A majority of the members of the Board shall constitute a quorum for the transaction of business at any meeting of the Board; but if less than a majority of the Directors are present at any meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.